runtimerobotics/fusion360-urdf-ros2/README.md

 The installation is successfull if you are seeing the script under *My Scripts*.

+After installing the script, let's dive into some important design practices we have to do to make the script work.

+## Important Design Practices

+Here’s a list of things you have to consider before start modelling the robot to make it work with the script:

+- **Define all robot links as Components Definitions**:
+  - Ensure all "links" are defined as components in your model.
+  - Models like the SpotMini robot need a properly defined `base_link`.

+- **Joint Definition**:
+  - Parent links must be set as **Component2** when defining joints, not as Component1.
+  - Errors like `KeyError: base_link__1` occur if `base_link` is incorrectly assigned.

+- **Component Requirements**:
+  - Components should contain **only bodies**—nested components are not supported.
+  - Avoid components that have other components inside them.

+- **URDF Export Issues**:
+  - Abnormal URDF exports without error messages usually indicate joint problems—redefine the joints and try again.
+  - Supported joint types: **Rigid**, **Slider**, and **Revolute**.

+- **Complex Kinematic Loops and Spherical Joints**:
+  - Avoid using Fusion 360’s inbuilt joint editor for positioning joints in complex kinematic loops.
+  - For spherical joints:
+    - Export as revolute joints and later modify them to spherical joints in the URDF.
+    - This works only if the target parser/engine supports spherical joints (e.g., PyBullet).

+- **Joint Alignment**:
+  - Misalignments can occur during initial joint positioning in Fusion.
+  - Manual adjustments can cause cascading issues with visual and collision properties.

+- **Export Tips**:
+  - Turn off "Capture design history" before exporting.
+  - Use distinct names for components and save individual components in separate folders to prevent issues.

+- **Specific Issues**:
+  - Copy-paste actions can lead to problems; prefer "copy-paste new" for components.
+  - Preplan component placement to avoid assembly issues.

+These points cover the critical limitations and considerations when using the script for exporting URDF files from Fusion 360 models.

 ## Usage
 ### Start Modeling a Sample Robot
 Instructions on how to start modeling a sample robot using Autodesk Fusion 360.